‘RHOC’ Star Tamra Judge Reveals If She’s Still Friends With Vicki Gunvalson’s Daughter

-Tamra Judge and Briana Culberson, the daughter of Vicki Gunvalson, were close when Culberson and her family resided in Orange County, California, but where to they stand today?
+Tamra Judge and Briana Culberson, the daughter of Vicki Gunvalson, were close when Culberson and her family resided in Orange County, California, but where do they stand today?

 During an August 28 interview with Bravo TV’s The Daily Dish, the Real Housewives of Orange County cast member admitted that while she and Culberson haven’t spoken very often since she and her family relocated to North Carolina for a simpler lifestyle, they are still on good terms.